rozek/notes-on-gundb/README.md

 * node ids starting with `~` or `~@` may have a special semantic which becomes relevent when trying to create or write a node with such an id
 * there does not seem to be an explicit limit for node ids (I tried 10k long ids which worked)

-> **Conclusion: for professonal application development it will be extremely important to provide a wrapper around the original API which throws exceptions instead of logging useless messages which do not even contain any stack traces**
+> **Conclusion: for professional application development it will be extremely important to provide a wrapper around the original API which throws exceptions instead of logging useless messages which do not even contain any stack traces**

 ### Addressing multiple Nodes at once ###